Toggle Nav

 Mitigation

 Matahari’s logistic capabilities manage to reach out to the farthest area in Indonesia, such as Aceh and Papua.
-Meanwhile, to reach out to our customers in areas that we do not have any physical store presence yet, the Company provides e-commerce platform, Matahari.com, and official store in marketplace.
+Meanwhile, to reach out to our customers in areas where physical stores are absent the Company provides e-commerce platform, Matahari.com, and official store in marketplace.

 Competition Risk

 Indonesia’s retail industry is becoming increasingly sophisticated in several areas: merchandise mix and quality; store location, design, and ambience; inventory; price; customer service; credit availability; and advertising.
-The Company is presently Indonesia’s largest department store retailer targeting the middleincome segment.
-However, the Company faces growing competition from new entrants to the market, including international operators, existing department stores, and specialty retailers.
+The Company presently stands as Indonesia’s largest department store retailer targeting the middle-income segment.
+However, it faces growing competition from new entrants to the market, including international operators, existing department stores, and specialty retailers.
 Despite high barriers to entry in our target market, the actions taken by our competitors as well as our proactive actions and responses may impact the Company's performance.
 In particular, the more intense competition in Java also yields lower Merchandise Sales per square meter of retail space than the total average across all regions.

 Mitigation

-The Company’s business model is moving toward omnichannel capabilities, which combines up-to-date online sales channels with our extensive store network, which is also designed to deliver added value to sustain our sales growth and enhance our customers’ shopping experience.
+The Company’s business model is moving toward omnichannel capabilities, which combines up-to-date online sales channels with our extensive store network, designed to deliver added value, sustain sales growth, and enhance customers’ shopping experiences.

 Bank Borrowing and Interest Rates Risk

 The Company enters into loan agreements and credit facilities for working capital purposes.
-Matahari may occasionally withdraw the loan.
+The Company may occasionally withdraw the loan.

 Mitigation

-After fulfilling the working capital needs, Matahari will repay any withdrawn loan as quickly as possible to minimise the cost incurred.
-The Company ended the year 2022 with zero bank loan.
+After fulfilling the working capital needs, Matahari will repay any withdrawn loan as quickly as possible to minimise the incurred cost.
+The Company ended the year 2023 with zero bank loans.
 In the general course, the Company relies on trade payable for the purchase of merchandise from suppliers.

 Security Risk